ACRRM Fellowship Assessment (FACRRM) Format Explained

 Across multiple sittings, these failure modes recur:

-- AAMK under-preparation: 150 MCQs over 3.5 hours demands strong pattern recognition across all 8 ACRRM curriculum domains: high question volume is non-negotiable.
+- MCQ under-preparation: 125 single-best-answer questions over 3 hours demand strong pattern recognition across all 8 ACRRM curriculum domains - high question volume is non-negotiable.

-- StAMPS station anxiety: each 20-minute station requires structured problem-solving under observation; practising viva-style responses is essential.
+- StAMPS station anxiety: each scenario requires structured problem-solving under observation; practising viva-style responses is essential.

 - Gaps in rural-specific presentations: emergency management in resource-limited settings, retrieval medicine, and Indigenous health are all examinable.

-- Insufficient breadth across the 37 Learning Areas: candidates who focus on common GP presentations often fail domains like anaesthesia, surgery, or obstetrics.
+- Insufficient breadth across the curriculum - candidates who focus on common GP presentations often fail domains like anaesthesia, surgery, or obstetrics.

 How PRIMEX maps to the format

-- AAMK MCQ bank mapped to all 8 ACRRM curriculum domains and 37 Learning Areas, with spaced repetition.
+- MCQ bank mapped to all 8 ACRRM curriculum domains with spaced repetition.

-- StAMPS viva simulation for each station type, with structured feedback on clinical reasoning and communication.
+- StAMPS viva simulation for each scenario type, with structured feedback on clinical reasoning and communication.

-- Curriculum coverage analytics showing which of the 37 Learning Areas need more revision time.
+- Curriculum coverage analytics showing which areas need more revision time.

-Start your 7-day free PRIMEX trial for the ACRRM Fellowship Examination (FACRRM) and practise in the format you will actually sit.
+Start your 7-day free PRIMEX trial for the ACRRM Fellowship Assessment (FACRRM) and practise in the format you will actually sit.

 Start free trialFrequently asked questions

-What is the format of the ACRRM Fellowship Examination (FACRRM)?
+What is the format of the ACRRM Fellowship Assessment (FACRRM)?

-How many components does the ACRRM Fellowship Examination (FACRRM) have?
+How many components does the ACRRM Fellowship Assessment (FACRRM) have?

 Which component is hardest?